In this guide, we’ll be explaining the stages of creating a Citation Tracker report.

 Once you select 'Yes', this form will expand and you’ll have the opportunity to enter these older business details.

 Type of Business: We use the information in the 'Type of Business' and 'Primary Location' fields to identify the top five Google Business Profile (formerly known as Google My Business)competitors.
 Please enter a specific business type (e.g. Hotel) rather than a business category (e.g. Hotels and Guest Houses) — this will allow us to more accurately identify competitors.

 Primary Location: Please enter your city / town name or zip code / postcode.
 For US businesses: if you decide to use a zip code as a Primary Location — rather than a town or city, we strongly recommend you only use the five-digit zip (99750, not 99750-0077) as, if the zip code is too specific, we’ll be unable to find any competitors.

 This is because when we look for competitors in Google Business Profile, we perform a Google search containing the Type of Business and the Primary Location you’ve entered (e.g. “hotel new york”).

-Enter business website address: This is pulled in from the Location Details, you will need to update this to change the report business URL.
+Enter business website address: This is pulled in from the Location Manager, you will need to update this to change the report business URL.

 4. Setting up email alerts